idugalic/digital-restaurant/README.md

 **We create one-to-one relation between a Command Model resource and a Query Model (materialized view) resource.**
-Note that we are utilizing Spring Rest Data project to implement REST API, and that will position us on the third level of [Richardson Maturity Model](https://martinfowler.com/articles/richardsonMaturityModel.html)
+We are using Spring Rest Data project to implement REST API, which will position us on the third level of [Richardson Maturity Model](https://martinfowler.com/articles/richardsonMaturityModel.html)

 [Event handler](https://github.com/idugalic/digital-restaurant/tree/master/drestaurant-apps/drestaurant-monolith-rest/src/main/kotlin/com/drestaurant/query/handler) is a central component.
 It consumes events, and creates Query Model / materialized views of aggregates.
 Additionally, it will emit 'any change on Query Model' to Axon subscription queries, and let us subscribe on them within our [CommandController](https://github.com/idugalic/digital-restaurant/tree/master/drestaurant-apps/drestaurant-monolith-rest/src/main/kotlin/com/drestaurant/web/CommandController.kt) keeping our architecture clean.